2022M2T2-Inteli/The-Kindness-Chain/README.md

 <a href= "https://www.inteli.edu.br/"><img src="https://www.inteli.edu.br/wp-content/uploads/2021/08/20172028/marca_1-2.png" alt="Inteli - Instituto de Tecnologia e Liderança" border="0"></a>
 </p>

-# Nome do projeto
+# Projeto web app Revirar

-## Nome do grupo
+## The Kindness Chain - grupo 3

 ## Integrantes:
-- <a href="https://www.linkedin.com/in/victorbarq/">Nome do integrante 1</a>
+- <a href="https://www.linkedin.com/in/jeanrothstein/">Jean Lucas Rothstein Machado</a>
-- <a href="https://www.linkedin.com/in/victorbarq/">Nome do integrante 2</a>
+- <a href="https://www.linkedin.com/in/victorbarq/">Lucas de Britto Vieira</a>
-- <a href="https://www.linkedin.com/in/victorbarq/">Nome do integrante 3</a>
+- <a href="https://www.linkedin.com/in/victorbarq/">Felipe Henrique Moreira Leão</a>
-- <a href="https://www.linkedin.com/in/victorbarq/">Nome do integrante 4</a>
+- <a href="https://www.linkedin.com/in/victorbarq/">Lucas Conti Pereira</a>
 - <a href="https://www.linkedin.com/in/victorbarq/">Nome do integrante 5</a>
 - <a href="https://www.linkedin.com/in/victorbarq/">Nome do integrante 6</a>
 - <a href="https://www.linkedin.com/in/victorbarq/">Nome do integrante 7</a>

 ## 📝 Descrição

-Curta descrição sobre o que o seu projeto faz (problema a ser resolvido e solução proposta).

 ## 📁 Estrutura de pastas